Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_admin_password_key_vault_secret_name"></a> [admin\_password\_key\_vault\_secret\_name](#input\_admin\_password\_key\_vault\_secret\_name)

-Description: The name of the key vault secret which should be used for the admin password
+Description: The name of the key vault secret which should be used for the auto-generated admin password.
+This is only used to store auto-generated passwords.
+Use the `admin_password` variable and a key vault secret value reference if storing the password value in an external key vault secret.

 Type: `string`